kobaltz/clamby/README.md

 Be sure to check the CHANGELOG as recent changes may affect functionality.

+Just add `gem 'clamby'` to your `Gemfile` and run `bundle install`.

+You can use two methods to scan a file for a virus:

+If you use `safe?` to scan a file, it will return true if no viruses were found, false if a virus was found, and nil if there was a problem finding the file or if there was a problem using `clamscan`

+`safe?(path_to_file)`

+If you use `virus?` to scan a file, it will return true if a virus was found, false if no virus was found, and nil if there was a problem finding the file or if there was a problem using `clamscan`

+`virus?(path_to_file)`

 In your model with the uploader, you can add the scanner to a before method to scan the file.
 When a file is scanned, a successful scan will return `true`.
 An unsuccessful scan will return `false`.
 A scan may be unsuccessful for a number of reasons; `clamscan` could not be found, `clamscan` returned a virus, or the file which you were trying to scan could not be found.

 ```ruby